What are you searching for?

 Orange Botanic Gardens

-Right beside the Adventure Playground, you’ll find the beautiful Orange Botanic Gardens.
-Set across 17 hectares, these beautiful gardens feature an impressive native and exotic plant collection.
-Enjoy a family picnic, relaxing stroll, bird watching or simply relax and soak up the wonderful scenery and district views.
+You’ll find the beautiful Orange Botanic Gardens beside the Adventure Playground.
+Set across 17 hectares, these gardens feature an impressive native and exotic plant collection.
+Enjoy a family picnic, relaxing stroll, bird watching, or simply relaxing and soaking up the wonderful scenery and district views.

 Cook Park

 Kids (and big kids!) will love a visit to Cook Park, 4.5 hectares of parkland in the heart of Orange.
 Built alongside Summer Street, the park embodies the seasonal colours of Orange.
 Cook Park was laid out in a traditional Victorian design with straight paths and rows of trees, and much of the original design is still in place.
-You’ll find beautiful trees, a pond and some play equipment, plus a rotunda where bands can be heard.
+You’ll find beautiful trees, a pond, some play equipment, and a rotunda where bands can be heard.

 Attractions